 Legal Defenses for Inciting a Riot Charges in California

-Trying to deal with charges for inciting a riot can be very challenging.
+Trying to deal with charges of inciting a riot can be very challenging.
 You can get help dealing with all legal hurdles associated with a PC 404.6 charge by reaching out to a Los Angeles criminal defense lawyer for assistance.
 Depending upon your situation, your lawyer could build your defense by working to show:

 You Were Urging a Protest, Not a Riot